-In a large saucepan, cook the cranberries, sugar and 1 cup of water over low heat until the skins begin to pop open, approximately 5 minutes.
+In a large saucepan, cook the cranberries, sugar, and 1 cup water over low heat until the cranberry skins begin to pop open, about 5 minutes.

-Transfer to an airtight container and store in the refrigerator.
+Transfer to an airtight container and refrigerate until ready to serve.

 Video